 Students will have 24-hour access to all residential spaces within their building.
-Students will have access to all other residence halls, except Rogers House, daily between 12pm (noon) and 8pm.
+Students will have access to all residence halls between 12pm (noon) and 8pm.
 Outside of these hours, all guests (students and non-residents) will need to be signed in by their host at the security desk.
 It is expected that all areas of university housing will be treated with respect and care.

 If the JCard is lost or stolen, it is vital that it is reported immediately to Housing Operations (M-F 8:30am to 5:00pm) or to Security after-hours and on weekends.
 Students should never give their JCard to anyone to use, even if they feel that they know that person well.
 Unreported lost and shared cards compromise the security of all students.

 No unauthorized pets of any kind are permitted in the residence halls or apartment buildings.
 This includes animals such as cats, dogs, birds, rodents, amphibians, reptiles, turtles, fish, insects, and any animals from labs.
 Residents who violate this policy may have their pets turned over to an animal shelter and will be subject to disciplinary action.

 Emotional support animals (ESAs) are not considered pets.